angusgraham/book/src/ch01-02-hello-world.md

 traditional when learning a new language to write a little program that prints the text `Hello, world!` to the screen, so we’ll do the same here!

+> ### Building and Running from the Terminal
+>
+> If you are following along from the previous chapter, you have VSCode
+> installed, and various extensions needed to open 'cargo' projects, and
+> debug them.
+However VSCode is not yet fully set up to run Rust programs,
+> and Rust's `cargo` build system and package manager has not been introduced
+> yet.
+Not to worry!
+Open a terminal and follow along with this chapter
+> and we will introduce building and running from within VSCode in the next
+> chapter.

 ### Creating a Project Directory

 You’ll start by making a directory to store your Rust code.
 It doesn’t matter